sweng-epfl/public/project/bootcamp/Testing.md

 This way, you can test each activity independently.

+> [!TIP]
-> :information_source: Testing activities independently is great, as it allows you to tightly control the state of the activity when you start the text.
+> Testing activities independently is great, as it allows you to tightly control the state of the activity when you start the text.
 > But Espresso also allows you to change activities during a test: you can therefore write an "end-to-end" test, simulating a complete usage scenario from a user.
 > If you want, we suggest you try to write such a test once you understand how Espresso works.